Intensity-Based Automatic Image Registration

-The process begins with the transform type you specify and an internally determined transformation matrix.
+The process begins with the transformation type you specify and an internally determined transformation matrix.
 Together, they determine the specific image transformation that is applied to the moving image with bilinear interpolation.

 Next, the metric compares the transformed moving image to the fixed image and a metric value is computed.

 Finally, the optimizer checks for a stop condition.
 A stop condition is anything that warrants the termination of the process.
-In most cases, the process has reached a point of diminishing returns or it has reached the specified maximum number of iterations.
+In most cases, the process stops when it reaches a point of diminishing returns or when it reaches the specified maximum number of iterations.
 If there is no stop condition, the optimizer adjusts the transformation matrix to begin the next iteration.

 Perform intensity-based image registration with the following steps: